fastapi/fastapi/docs/en/docs/tutorial/dependencies/index.md

 ## Simple usage

-If you look at it, *path operation functions* are declared to be used whenever a *path* and *operation* matches, and then **FastAPI** takes care of calling the function with the correct parameters and use the response.
+If you look at it, *path operation functions* are declared to be used whenever a *path* and *operation* matches, and then **FastAPI** takes care of calling the function with the correct parameters and uses the response.

 Actually, all (or most) of the web frameworks work in this same way.